Part of the Check Into Cash chain · locations

 Cons

-• Payday and title loans carry triple-digit APRs (300-400%+), making them extremely expensive for borrowing small amounts
+• Payday and title loans carry triple-digit APRs (300-400%+), making them high cost for borrowing small amounts

-• Website does not disclose specific APR, fees, or terms—customers must visit store or call for pricing, preventing transparent rate comparison
+• Website does not disclose specific APR, fees, or terms—customers must visit store or call for pricing, preventing listed rate comparison

 • Title loans require surrendering vehicle ownership documentation, creating risk of vehicle loss if unable to repay